-CENSIS is running weekend workshops to help undergraduate students find out if they have what it takes to be a successful entrepreneur.
+CENSIS is running a pilot programme to help students find out if they have what it takes to be a successful entrepreneur.

 Students will work in teams to explore a set challenge and investigate potential innovations.
-Teams will pitch their ideas to a judging panel who will award £2500 of prizes.
-The top team will win £1,000.
+Cash prizes are available to teams who present the best ideas.

-Everyone who completes the weekend will receive a CENSIS Certificate of completion and a goody bag.
+Everyone who completes the workshop will receive a CENSIS Certificate of completion and a goody bag.

 Where are the workshops being held?

 Workshops are non-residential and will be held on campus at:

 University of Glasgow/Glasgow School of Art

 Who can apply for a workshop place?

 Aberdeen: This is an invitation only workshop for students studying at Robert Gordon University.